royalfig/State-of-the-Meeting-2019/docs/acknowledgments/README.md

 The History of Science Society&apos;s annual meeting takes a village and then some.

 - Thank you to our attendees who weathered less than ideal circumstances to keep the meeting moving forward, to put it lightly.
-Heat, hunger, and jet lag is a dangerous combination, but attendees were patient, gracious, and amiable.
+Heat, hunger, and jet lag make a dangerous combination, but attendees were patient, gracious, and amiable.

 - Thank you to our program co-chairs, Christine von Oertzen and Simon Werret, who had the unenviable task of trying to organize 800 exceptionally strong submissions into an interesting and coherent program.

 - Thank you to the Local Arrangements Committee, constituted by Ariane den Daas, Annemarijn Douwes, David Baneke, Bert Theunissen, and Odette Janssen, who made the HSS meeting possible.
-They were our liason to the Utrecht University, our translators, our local organizers, and our guides to everything Dutch.
+They were our liason to Utrecht University, our translators, our local organizers, and our guides to everything Dutch.

 See below for a sample of the praises from attendees for the Local Arrangements Committee and Utrecht volunteers.